Cele-stine/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 a function that prints the chess board
-7-the line of life is a ragged diagonal between duty and desire t a function that prints the sum of two diagonals of a square matrix of integers
+7-the line of life is a ragged diagonal between duty and desire t a function that prints the sum of two diagonals of a square matrix of integers 8-Double pointers,double fun function that sets the value of a pointer to char